 Limestone outcrops near Gordale Scar in the Yorkshire Dales National Park

 Walkers are welcome

 So if you’re looking for a base for a walking holiday in Yorkshire, Elmet Farmhouse provides the perfect location.
 There’s such a wealth of hiking opportunities in this area – from Stoodley Pike and Hardcastle Crags to the Three Peaks and Simon’s Seat – you’ll struggle to pack them all in.
 Once you’ve sampled the pleasures of walking in the South Pennines and the Yorkshire Dales, we guarantee you’ll be hooked.

 Left: Simon’s Seat from Parcevall Hall Gardens near Appletreewick.
 Right: The Strid near Bolton Abbey in Wharfedale

 Hebden Bridge was the first town in the country sign up to the Walkers are Welcome scheme, now a flourishing nationwide movement.
-For more information about hiking and cycling in this area, including specific routes, please follow these links:
+For more information about hiking and cycling in this area, including specific routes and specialist walkers’ websites, please follow these links:

 © Text and images copyright Lesley Jackson